Kevin Ibeh: Education

-Ibeh gained his B.Sc. in Marketing from the Abia State University in 1987, followed by an MBA from the University of Nigeria in 1990.
-He obtained an MSc in International Marketing from the University of Strathclyde, Glasgow, in 1995 and Ph.D. in Marketing from the same institution in 1998.
+Ibeh gained his BSc in Marketing from the Abia State University in 1987, followed by an MBA from the University of Nigeria in 1990.
+He obtained an MSc in International Marketing from the University of Strathclyde, Glasgow, in 1995 and PhD in Marketing from the same institution in 1998.
 His PhD supervisor was Stephen Young.

 Career

 Ibeh held various positions at Abia State University between 1988 and 1994 before leaving for further studies at the University of Strathclyde, UK, where he gained MSc and PhD degrees under the supervision of Neil Hood and Stephen Young.
 After joining the University of Strathclyde's faculty as a Lecturer in 1998, he became Professor of Marketing and International Business in 2006.
 Subsequently, he served as Director of Research in the Department of Marketing from 2007 to 2010.
-From 2010 to 2013, he served as both a Professor and the Head of the Department of Marketing at the University of Strathclyde.
+From 2010 to 2013, he served as both a professor and the Head of the Department of Marketing at the University of Strathclyde.
 Later, he held appointments as Head of the Department of Management and Deputy Dean of the School of Business, Economics, and Informatics at Birkbeck, University of London, from 2013 to 2020.
 Since 2017, he has served as Pro Vice-Chancellor (International) at Birkbeck, University of London.

 Ibeh has served in consulting and advisory capacities in supranational and national policy organizations.
 These include The World Bank, OECD, UNCTAD, African Union, and British Council, UK.
 He holds advisory board roles in the Commonwealth Scholarship Commission, The European International Business Academy, Warwick University Africa Hub, Oaklands College Corporation, and Society for Black Academics.
 His appointment as Commissioner of the Commonwealth Scholarship Commission in 2021 drew positive reception and acknowledgment from the then Nigeria's president, Muhammadu Buhari.
-He chaired the Universities UK International sub-Saharan Africa Policy Network (2018 – 2020), Academy of International Business UK and Ireland Conference (2015–2016), McGill International Entrepreneurship Conference (2015), and International Academy of African Business & Development Conference (2005–2007).
+He chaired the Universities UK International sub-Saharan Africa Policy Network (2018–2020), Academy of International Business UK and Ireland Conference (2015–2016), McGill International Entrepreneurship Conference (2015), and International Academy of African Business & Development Conference (2005–2007).

 Ibeh is the Lead Series Editor of Palgrave Studies of Entrepreneurship in Africa.
 He previously chaired the selection panel for the Journal of African Business Best Paper Award, judged the Emerald/ACLS Research Prize for Management Research in Africa, and served as a research expert for Elgar Publishers and Price Waterhouse Coopers/Insider Magazine/SBS-sponsored Scotland PLC Awards (Global Reach Category).